 Newcastle NSW is a major seaport and New South Wales' second most populated metro area (following Sydney) with a population of around 310,000 and total area of approx 262 km2 (101 mi2).
 The city's population is around 165,000.

-The cruise port is located at the mouth of Hunter River, approx 160 km (100 mi) north-northeast of the capital city Sydney.
+The cruise port is located at the mouth of Hunter River, approx 160 km (100 mi) northeast of the capital city Sydney.
 Port Newcastle is currently the world's largest coal exporting cargo port serving Australia's Hunter Region with its large coal deposits.
 Newcastle Airport is approx 27 km (17 mi) north of downtown by road.
-The airport serves regularly-scheduled domestic flights (linking to Sydney NSW, Brisbane Queensland, Melbourne Victoria, Gold Coast Queensland, Ballina NSW, Dubbo NSW, Canberra) and seasonal flights to New Zealand (Auckland).
+The airport serves regularly scheduled domestic flights (linking to Sydney NSW, Brisbane Queensland, Melbourne Victoria, Gold Coast Queensland, Ballina NSW, Dubbo NSW, Canberra) and seasonal flights to New Zealand (Auckland).
 The list of low-budget airlines includes FlyPelican, Jetstar Airways, QantasLink, Virgin Australia, Regional Express.
 Newcastle Heliport is in Newcastle Harbour's lower section.

 First named Coal River, Newcastle was officially established in 1804.
 The town's main industries were coal mining and timbering, while its port served mainly the coal shipping to Sydney.
 The town was named after Newcastle upon Tyne - England's largest coal port.
-In the 19th-20th-centuries, town's economy was dominated by coal mining (1840s-1960s), copper smelting, soap production (at Southern Hemisphere's largest soap factory), steelworks (1915-99), export shipping (coal and iron ore), education (1965-founded Newcastle University), health services and tourism (arts, music, festivals, sports).
+In the 19th-20th-centuries, the town's economy was dominated by coal mining (1840s-1960s), copper smelting, soap production (at Southern Hemisphere's largest soap factory), steelworks (1915-99), export shipping (coal and iron ore), education (1965-founded Newcastle University), health services and tourism (arts, music, festivals, sports).

 - Newcastle Art Gallery shelters one of Australia's most substantial collections of artworks by historical and contemporary Australian artists.
 The city has various theatres, the largest being Civic (~1500 seats).